PandoraDay/8K60FPSMediaForYouTube/README.md

 yt-dlp 2025.02.19
 Windows CMD
 Windows PowerShell 7.5.0
+> [!IMPORTANT]
-Important for PS1 Files that invoke `Start-Job` for parallell processing.
-These PS1 Scripts might not work with PowerShell 5.0 included in Windows by default
+> These PS1 Files invoke `Start-Job` for parallell processing.
+Although these scripts seem to run well in Windows Powershell 5.1 (Included in Windows by default), Windows PowerShell 7.5.0 is recommended.

 ### **Directory Tree**
 Some of these scripts require the following Directory Tree: `Current Directory\new\svt`